 - Persuaded the Federal Government to reverse the revocation of a client’s security clearance.

-- Kathy S. Ghiladi (Co-author), Managed Care Handbook: A Practical Guide for Health Centers, National Association of Community Health Centers and Feldesman Tucker Leifer Fidell LLP, Jan.
-2012.
+- Kathy S. Ghiladi, Co-Author, Managed Care Handbook: A Practical Guide for Health Centers, National Association of Community Health Centers and Feldesman Tucker Leifer Fidell LLP (January 2012)

-- Kathy S. Ghiladi (with Benjamin Cohen), Recent Court Decisions Involving FQHC Payments and Methodology, National Association of Community Health Centers, Medicare/Medicaid Technical Assistance Issue Brief No. 92, Jan.
-2008.
+- Kathy S. Ghiladi & Benjamin Cohen, Recent Court Decisions Involving FQHC Payments and Methodology, National Association of Community Health Centers, Medicare/Medicaid Technical Assistance Issue Brief No. 92 (January 2008)

-- Kathy S. Ghiladi (with Jacqueline C. Leifer), Implementing a Risk Management Program for Your Health Center, National Association of Community Health Centers, Information Bulletin No. 8, Risk Management Series, Dec.
-2003.
+- Kathy S. Ghiladi & Jacqueline C. Leifer, Implementing a Risk Management Program for Your Health Center, National Association of Community Health Centers, Information Bulletin No. 8, Risk Management Series (December 2003)

-- Kathy S. Ghiladi (with Marcie H. Zakheim), An Introduction to Asset Management for Health Centers, National Association of Community Health Centers, Issue Brief No. 25, Systems Development Series, Aug.
-2003.
+- Kathy S. Ghiladi & Marcie H. Zakheim, An Introduction to Asset Management for Health Centers, National Association of Community Health Centers, Issue Brief No. 25, Systems Development Series (August 2003)

-- Kathy S. Ghiladi (with Jacqueline C. Leifer), Key Contract Issues Facing Health Centers, National Association of Community Health Centers, Information Bulletin No. 2, Nov.
-2002.
+- Kathy S. Ghiladi & Jacqueline C. Leifer, Key Contract Issues Facing Health Centers, National Association of Community Health Centers, Information Bulletin No. 2 (November 2002)

 - American Health Lawyers Association Institute on Medicare and Medicaid Payment Issues (2017) – Medicare Program Integrity and Practice Pointers for Responding to Audits and Investigations